styx-static/styx/readme.md

 ## Examples

-The official styx site is an example of a basic software site with release news.
+The official Styx site is an example of a basic software site with release news.
 It has some interesting features like:

 - generating the documentation for every version of styx
 - generating a page for every official theme